 The GPA is a measure of the student's total academic performance beginning in the ninth grade.
 The grade point average is calculated by adding the grade points earned for each course per semester and dividing by the total number of semester courses.
-For both Weighted and College GPA, all grades count toward GPA and class rank except local credits, credits earned before entering high school, credits earned by distance learning, credits earned through "Credit by Exam", and credits earned in adult night school.
+For both Weighted and College GPA, all grades count toward GPA and class rank except grades earned in a distance learning course, unless the course is either assigned to the student by the District or offered as a course option along with traditional District courses; any dual credit course taken outside of the regular school day or regular school year; any local credit course; any course for which a pass/fail grade is assigned; or through credit by examination, with or without prior instruction.